Image default

 Open-air amphitheater in Dolen village, Rhodopes

-Explore a hidden corner of the Rhodopes — this cave is a must-see for anyone curious about Bulgaria’s natural wonders
+Explore more hidden corners of the Rhodopes — the Devil’s Throat cave is a must-see wonder.

 Други статии